jasminesabio/blockchain-developer-bootcamp-final-project/README.md

 npm run start
 ```

 Follow the instructions on this [post](https://medium.com/@kacharlabhargav21/using-ganache-with-remix-and-metamask-446fe5748ccf) to connect Ganache with Metamask.
-Once connected, you'll be able to interact witht the front-end of the dApp.
+Once connected, you'll be able to interact with the front-end of the dApp.

 ## Project Requirements
 - [x] Following this naming format: https://github.com/YOUR_GITHUB_USERNAME_HERE/blockchain-developer-bootcamp-final-project \